 The WNV season in Connecticut extends from July through early October but the greatest risk of human infection occurs from August through September.

 Eastern equine encephalitis is a rare but serious disease caused by a virus that is spread by adult mosquitoes.
 On average, there are five cases each year in the United States.
 In 2013, there was one reported human case of EEE in Connecticut.
+In 2019, Connecticut had four human cases of EEE, three of which were fatal.
 The virus is found in birds and bird-biting mosquitoes that live near wetland habitats along the eastern seaboard from New England to Florida.
 In some years, high numbers of birds get infected, favoring spread to the types of mosquitoes that bite both mammals and birds.
 These mosquitoes can then infect people and horses.
 EEE is not spread by people and horses with the disease.
 The risk of getting EEE is highest from late July through September.

 The virus responsible for EEE attacks the central nervous system of its host.
 Horses are particularly susceptible to the infection and mortality rates approach 100%.
 Onset is abrupt and horse cases are almost always fatal.
 Signs of the disease in horses include unsteadiness, erratic behavior, loss of coordination, and seizures.
 There is no effective treatment and death can occur within 48 to 72 hours of the horse's first indications of illness.
 Horses can and should be inoculated against this disease, especially in areas where EEE is known to circulate.